 It's easy to be intoxicated by the heady beer hall scene, but new arrivals soon realise that there’s plenty to see and do in Munich.
 The charming Bavarian capital combines old world allure and modern flair, and its numerous attractions are enticing.

 Expats wanting to learn about German culture will enjoy the BMW Museum, Deutsches Museum, Museum Brandhorst, the City Museum of Munich and the National Bavarian Museum.

 Those who want to appreciate the past at ground level will enjoy the Marienplatz and its surrounding historic square's distinctive German architecture, while the revolving restaurant in Olympia Park boasts breathtaking views of the city from above.

-For expats looking for a bit more adventure and an adernaline rush, Munich is also the gateway to the Bavarian Alps and sport enthusiasts from near and far flock here each winter.
+When they need to escape the rat race, expats can head to the Englischer Garten in Schwabing for much needed rest and relaxation.
+Munich is also the gateway to the Bavarian Alps and sport enthusiasts from near and far descend on the city every winter.